AckerlyXu/heima/articles/app-service-web/web-sites-monitor.md

 * **Hour** granularity metrics are retained for **30 days**
 * **Day** granularity metrics are retained for **90 days**

-## Monitoring Quotas and Metrics in the Azure Portal Preview.
+## Monitoring Quotas and Metrics in the Azure Portal.
-You can review the status of the different **quotas** and **metrics** affecting an application in the [Azure Portal Preview](https://portal.azure.cn).
+You can review the status of the different **quotas** and **metrics** affecting an application in the [Azure Portal](https://portal.azure.cn).

 ![][quotas]
 **Quotas** can be found under Settings>**Quotas**.
 The UX allows you to